DevSecOpsSamples/gcp-golang-performance-test/README.md

 kubectl create namespace echo-test
 ```

-Two ddeployments may take around 5 minutes to create a load balancer, including health checking.
+Two deployments may take around 5 minutes to create a load balancer, including health checking.

-## 3. Deploy for performance of one Pod
+## 2.1.
+Deploy for performance of one Pod

 To check request per seconds(RPS) WITHOUT scaling, create and deploy K8s Deployment, Service, HorizontalPodAutoscaler, Ingress, and GKE BackendConfig using the [go-echo-api-onepod-template.yaml](app/go-echo-api-onepod-template.yaml) template file: